project-chip/connectedhomeip/examples/all-clusters-minimal-app/mbed/README.md

 After device reset these lines should be visible:

     ```
-    [INFO][CHIP]: [-]Mbed all-clusters-app example application start
+    [INFO][CHIP]: [-]Mbed all-clusters-minimal-app example application start
     ...
-    [INFO][CHIP]: [-]Mbed all-clusters-app example application run
+    [INFO][CHIP]: [-]Mbed all-clusters-minimal-app example application run
     ```

-The all-clusters-app application launched correctly and you can follow traces in the terminal.
+The all-clusters-minimal-app application launched correctly and you can follow traces in the terminal.

 ### CHIP Tools